mich-murphy/mich-murphy.com/blog/content/proxmox-package-repositories.md

 tags = ["proxmox", "homelab"]
 +++

 I use [Proxmox](https://www.proxmox.com/en/) to create and manage VMs on my existing homelab (2012 Mac Mini).
 I use a combination of both VMs and containers for running applications and services, as I don't always like to force everything to run in a container.
-For a deeper discussion on this topic I recommend listening to [episode 79 of the homelab show](https://thehomelab.show/2022/11/30/the-homelab-show-ep-79-virtualization-vs-containers/).
+For a deeper discussion on this topic I recommend listening to [this podcast](https://thehomelab.show/2022/11/30/the-homelab-show-ep-79-virtualization-vs-containers/).

 <!-- more -->